Dragonchain-Community/dragonchain-uvn-install-guide/manual-install.md

 			- Example: http://yourdomainname.com:30000
 			- Example: http://12.34.56.78:3000 (replace 12.34.56.78 with your ip address)
 		5. Change LEVEL to “2”
-		6. In the **dragonchain:** section, change “storageClassName: standard” to “storageClassName: microk8s-hostpath”
+		6. In the **dragonchain:** section:
+			- Change “storageClassName: standard” to “storageClassName: microk8s-hostpath”
+			- Change "version: latest" to "version: 4.0.0" (or whatever the latest version of DC is)
-		7. In the **es:** section, change “storageClass: standard” to “storageClass: microk8s-hostpath”
+		7. In the **redis:** section, change “storageClassName: standard” to “storageClassName: microk8s-hostpath”
-		8. In the **redis:** section, change “storageClassName: standard” to “storageClassName: microk8s-hostpath”
+		8. In the **redisearch:** section, change “storageClassName: standard” to “storageClassName: microk8s-hostpath”
 		9. CTRL + O to save, then Enter to confirm
 		10. CTRL + X to exit